durrantlab/autogrow4/tutorial/TUTORIAL.md

 - AutoGrow4 will continue to assume all custom Scoring scripts set the most fit score to the most negative for all metrics besides diversity.
-- It also assumes in ranked .smi files that the last column is the diversity fitness and assumes the second to last column to be the metric for "docking/rescored" fitness.
+- It also assumes in ranked .smi files that the last column is the diversity fitness and assumes the second to last column is the metric for "docking/rescored" fitness.
 - If a custom script scores ligands such that the most fit ligand has the highest score, AutoGrow4 may inadvertently be favoring ligands that are least fit.
+In some cases, users may need to multiple custom docking scores by -1 so that the best ligands have the most negative scores.

 ### 1. Custom Ligand Filters ***